Will you be travelling somewhere in East Africa soon and are wondering where to stay while you are there?

 - Park Hyatt Zanzibar – When money is not an issue and you are visiting the UNESCO World Heritage Site of Stone Town, Zanzibar, the place to stay is the Park Hyatt Zanzibar.
 The latest, most modern high-end offering on Stone Town’s waterfront, Park Hyatt Zanzibar features everything you would expect from an international luxury hotel.
 With amazing views of the Indian Ocean and of the charming hustle and bustle of Stone Town’s waterfront, Park Hyatt Zanzibar is within walking distance of most points of interest in Stone Town.

 - Tembo House Hotel – Located on Stone Town’s waterfront with beachfront access, Tembo House Hotel is a big hotel.
-The rooms are spacious with charming Zanzibari-style beds, and the air conditioners work very well.
+The rooms are spacious with ornate Zanzibari-style beds, and the air conditioners work very well (important in Zanzibar’s heat).
 The staff is flexible and accommodating.
-Tembo House Hotel is in walking distance of most points of interest in Stone Town.
+Tembo House Hotel is a walking distance from most points of interest in Stone Town.